vilcans/pixel_pen/README.md

 ### Testing locally

+To build for release and run:

-`cargo run --release --features imagequant`
+    cargo run --release

-The `imagequant` feature enables the [imagequant](https://crates.io/crates/imagequant) crate, which Pixel Pen uses to convert images to the limited palette of the Vic-20.
+The `imagequant` feature is enabled by default and enables the [imagequant](https://crates.io/crates/imagequant) crate, which Pixel Pen uses to convert images to the limited palette of the Vic-20.
-If `imagequant` doesn't compile (it's a wrapper for a C++ library), or to avoid the compilation time, you can disable that feature and get a much simpler conversion.
+If `imagequant` doesn't compile (it's a wrapper for a C++ library), or to avoid the compilation time, you can disable that feature and get a much simpler conversion with the command:

+    cargo run --release --no-default-features

 ### Compiling for the web